douglatornell/2013-09-26-ubc/lessons/ubc-shell/intro_to_shell_JAG.md

 and heads off to a seminar, confident that by the time she comes back tomorrow, top100.txt will contain the results she needs for her paper.

+	Ok and before we get too ahead of ourselves it is great that we can use the up arrow to scroll through the past commands that we have used:

+	history

+	If we want we can send the print out of this command to a file.
+Good for our record keeping:

+	history > command_log_2013_02_26.txt

+	(cut -d, -f 1 data.txt
+	cut by delimeter: "," so can choose the appropriate columns select only the word  squirrel)

+	wc -l  mammal_abundance_UW.txt, mammal_abundance_UBC.txt

+	But how can I do this more efficiently rather than repeating this command for each file (going to make a mistake!)?
+I can use a wildcard to expand to multiple files.
+	wildcards- eg * to expand to all matching explain the expansion

+	first test what this asterisk will give us

+	ls *.*
+	(should give us all of the files in our directory)

+	ls *.txt
+	(should give us all the text files)

+	ls  mammal_abundance_*.txt
+	 (should give us the abundance count log files and no others.
+Important to check to make sure it is working as you expect)

+	wc -l mammal_abundance_*.txt

+	(Could I have one more file and I could show  how to use "."?)

 ### Exercises ###

 #### Exercise 1 ####